ML4ML: Automated Invariance Testing for Machine Learning Models: Related work

-The invariance quality of ML models have been studied for several decades \cite{Mundy:1993:book}.
-One common approach to improve such quality is through augmentation \cite{augmentation1, augmentation2, augmentation3art}.
-Augmentation is commonly used in ML processes.
-Chen et al. (\citeyear{groupaugmentation}) studied empirical risk minimisation, and found that using augmentation can lead to minimising an augmented loss.
-Engstrom et al. (\citeyear{ExploringLandscape}) found that augmentation was crucial for improving the robustness of ML models since adversarial attacks may be carried out by rotating or translating inputs.
+The invariance qualities of ML models have been studied for several decades \cite{Mundy:1993:book}.
+One common approach to improving such quality is through augmentation \cite{augsurvey}.
+Engstrom et al. \cite{ExploringLandscape} found that augmentation was crucial for improving the robustness of ML models since adversarial attacks may be carried out by rotating or translating inputs.
+Zhang \cite{translation} found that CNNs were not fully translation-invariant because MaxPooling layers were not optimal in terms of Nyquist sampling theory.
+However, in previous works, invariance qualities were mostly measured by accuracy-based formulas, e.g., \cite{revisitingaugmentation, encodeaugmentation}.
+This work extends such evaluation by considering visual patterns generated at different positions of ML models.

-There are also studies on how convolutional neural networks (CNNs) encode augmentation.
-Yan et al. (\citeyear{encodeaugmentation}) found that earlier layers were more relevant to detecting augmentation differences.
-Quiroga et al (\citeyear{revisitingaugmentation}) found that retraining deeper layers made their models more invariant to transformations.
-Zhang (\citeyear{translation}) found that CNNs were not fully translation invariant because MaxPooling layers were not optimal in terms of Nyquist sampling theory.
-Azulay et al (\citeyear{generalisepoorly}) introduced the notion of \emph{sensitivity} to measure how ``typical" or robust CNNs were against transformations.
-Previous works typically used some accuracy measures for evaluating invariance quality.
-This work extends such evaluation by considering the internal conditions of ML models.

-Compared with gradient based methods \cite{tramer2017ensemble, simuladvtrain, carlini2020evading} etc, adversarial examples generated by coverage-based fuzzing methods using affine transformation are more closely related to invariance testing.
-The works on neuron coverage, such as DeepXplore \cite{deepxplore}, DeepGauge \cite{deepgauge}, and SV-Coverage \cite{coveragemcdc}, are highly representative.
-Harel-Canada et al. (\citeyear{neuroncoveragemeaningful}) and Li et al. (\citeyear{neuroncoveragemisleading}) considered some other metrics instead of neuron coverage, e.g., surprise adequacy \cite{surprise} and approximate nearest neighbour \cite{tensorfuzz}.

-TensorFuzz \cite{tensorfuzz} introduced a property-based fuzzing procedure to enhance its converge.
+Compared with gradient-based methods (e.g., \cite{advattack, simuladvtrain}), adversarial examples generated using affine transformation are more closely related to invariance testing.
+The works on neuron coverage, such as DeepXplore \cite{deepxplore} and DeepGauge \cite{deepgauge} are highly representative.
+TensorFuzz \cite{tensorfuzz} introduced a property-based fuzzing procedure to enhance its convergence.
 DLFuzz \cite{dlfuzz} exploited a coverage-guided fuzzing approach to generate transformed adversarial examples.
 DeepHunter \cite{deephunter} introduced a frequency-aware seed selection strategy.
-These methods were able to find adversarial examples using affine transformations, but they did not test explicitly the invariance quality of ML models.
+These methods were able to find adversarial examples using affine transformations, while our framework focuses on evaluating how robust a model is under transformation(s).